8. More People Notice

 And now early morning, another morning in which my body felt heavier than my now 120 pound frame and my spirit even heavier than that, I was getting ready for another day to head to a job that I hated.
+I hated it because I was failing at it.
+And I was failing because OCD was succeeding.

 As I stared at the pile of “safe work clothes” on the floor-space of my bedroom that was “safe” I felt embarrassed.
-Not because I had a small designated floor space that I had placed a large shopping bag on as a barrier and atop which I kept a select few, now very few, pile of dress clothes.
+Not because I had a small designated floor space that I had placed a large shopping bag on as a barrier and atop which I kept a select few, (now very few), pile of dress clothes.
 I hadn’t been using my closet since the night of my housewarming because I placed the tainted clothes I wore from that night into the closet, thereby tainting all the other clothes in the closet.
 I thought I would be able to push through my trigger from that night and wear the outfit I wore that night again (I really liked that outfit) and so after my house warming party I hung the clothes back in my closest determined to wear them again and not give in to the OCD compulsion to throw them out.

 And now as I stared at the pile early in the morning as I prepared to get ready for work, I was embarrassed that I had to wear one of these wrinkled shirts paired with a pair of crumpled trousers.
 They must now be familiar to my colleagues.
-I had been alternating between four dress shirts and two dress pants for about a ninety days now as I hadn’t had any time to buy new clothes, since all my free time, as well as almost all of my non-free time, was occupied by ritualizing.
+I had been alternating between four dress shirts and two dress pants for about ninety days now as I hadn’t had any time to buy new clothes, since all my free time, as well as almost all of my non-free time, was occupied by ritualizing.
 It was more extensive in my free time since I had privacy to engage in it and so that left no time for other tasks that I once had done in my free time.

 I cringed to think about what my colleagues must have thought or even whispered to each other when I showed up to work looking like I had slept in my work clothes and wearing these few same crumpled clothes in much too frequent cycles.
 I mean I wasn’t able to place even a week apart between wearing the same things.
 Of course people at work would notice this.
 Of course they would judge me for it.
 I was embarrassed.
 I almost felt humiliation but wouldn’t allow myself to ponder my appearance long enough to reach that emotion because then I wouldn’t be able to get dressed and show up to work.
 I knew I had to make time to get some new clothes.